felt/js-sdk/docs/api/types/interfaces/LayersController.md

 > **getLayers**(`filter`?): `Promise`\<(`null` \| `object`)[]\>

-Returns layers from the map, accoridng to the filters supplied.
+Gets layers from the map, accoridng to the filters supplied.
 If no filters are supplied, all layers will be returned.

 #### Parameters